-In the event you, or someone you care about, experience relationship or sexual harassment/violence while abroad, you are strongly encouraged to seek the support of your onsite staff or faculty.
+In the event you, or someone you care about, experience sexual assault, sexual harassment, dating/domestic violence and/or stalking while abroad, you are strongly encouraged to seek the support of your onsite staff or faculty.
 Seek safety first; then talk to the resident/program director or international student office your program abroad.
-We also ask that you contact Darren R. Gallant '08, the Assistant Director of Study Abroad, in order to provide you the appropriate support and resources.
-Darren can work with your program as well as discuss Brandeis resources that are available to you.
+We also ask that you contact your advisor in the Office of Study Abroad in order to provide you the appropriate support and resources.
+We can work with your program as well as discuss Brandeis resources that are available to you.

 The Office of Study Abroad will work with the University's Title IX Coordinator on any instances of sexual misconduct.
 All reports to the Title IX Coordinator are to ensure that students are safe and supported.